au-research/ARDC-23-things/_things/thing-17.md

 ### DIY to build your own data literacy

 Technical data wrangling skills are fast becoming a new form of data literacy.
 The four Carpentry concepts have really taken off over the past couple of years.

-The “hour a week” for 23 (rd) Things doesn’t allow time to do any of the Carpentry modules (most need a couple of hours to complete) but here’s a chance to find out what all the Carpentry buzz is about.
+The “hour a week” for 23 (research data) Things doesn’t allow time to do any of the Carpentry modules (most need a couple of hours to complete) but here’s a chance to find out what all the Carpentry buzz is about.

 Have a look at [this Environmental scan](https://docs.google.com/spreadsheets/d/1ZASH-NhsvXnyZNJkGzFNFp5_adn6Q-iX2N-tbv1Apbw/edit#gid=0) of courses offering data skills.
-Then [choose 1 Carpentry to explore in depth or browse over them all:]
+Then choose 1 Carpentry to explore in depth or browse over them
+all:

 1. [Data Carpentry](http://www.datacarpentry.org)
 2. [Library Carpentry](http://librarycarpentry.github.io/about/)